drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Binding Mode of Staurosporine
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-Staurosporine is an ATP competitive potent protein kinase inhibitor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/binding-mode-staurosporine-fd76c2e6'><i class='fa fa-play' aria-hidden='true'></i></button>Staurosporine is an ATP competitive potent protein kinase inhibitor.
 Despite its seemingly unrelated chemical structure it was shown that the compound could exploit the same hydrogen bond interactions as ATP.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer